 Step 3.
 Select the drive with a corrupted file system.
 Tick the "Check and fix file system error" option and click "Execute".

 Step 4.
 Wait the tool performs the repairing task.
 After that, click the "here" button to check the drive.

 Remember to save the files to another secure device and continue with the following steps.

 Step 1.
 Connect the SD card to your PC.

 Step 2.
 Download and run anti-virus software on your computer.

 Step 3.
 Scan your device for viruses or malware and remove the detected items.

 As soon as the process is completed, you can save the data back on your SD card.
-You can safely insert the card back into your phone, make use of it and the data again.
+You can safely insert the card back into your phone and make use of it and the data again.